Mechatronics for photonics assembly and testing

 - accurate dispensing of different viscosity adhesives for epoxy bonding

 - properly distributed/timed UV flashing

 - careful aiming and focusing of laser beams for laser welding

 - controlled thermal cycles / thermal distribution for soldering and laser-induced soldering

 ficonTEC provides an established platform of BondLine die bonder systems for many photonics micro-assembly tasks.

 Our testing equipment is focused on automated measurement

 and testing of photonics devices from single chips through to wafer level

-Some form of testing at ‘single die’ or at ‘packaged device’ level has been often included on ficonTEC machines as a necessary step within an assembly process.
+Some form of testing at ‘single die’ or at ‘packaged device’ level has been often included on ficonTEC manufacturing equipment as a necessary step within an assembly process.
 As numbers and volumes of photonics manufacturing increase, automated test machines have gained their own space.
 We also witness a clear trend toward full wafer-level photonics testing.
 Wafer-level testing with probe cards holding several thousand pins are common in the semiconductor world, with typical contact pads of 80 x 80 µm2.
-Optical probing, however, requires much higher positional accuracies – in the submicron range – via either vertically accessible grating couplers or via edge coupling, the latter being obviously a challenge at wafer level.
+Optical probing, however, requires much higher positional accuracies – in the submicron range – via either vertically accessible grating couplers or via edge coupling, the latter obviously a challenge at wafer level.

 As both electrical and optical probing is needed to test photonics devices, some kind of integrated approach is needed, pushing us to the development of combined optical-electrical probe heads.